-The Underwriter may offer and sell the Bonds of each series to certain dealers and others at a price lower than the offering price stated on the cover page hereof.
+The Underwriter may offer and sell the Bonds to certain dealers and others at a price lower than the offering price stated on the cover page hereof.
 The offering price may be changed from time to time by the Underwriter.